LelandManufactory is taking a short break

 My Craftsmen Superior

 Acquired in 2012 as a cast-off from a middle school and suffering from a broken foot, missing parts and lots of rust, my sturdy little Craftsmen Superior press is now oiled up and in good working order.
-I use it to produce most of my greeting cards.

 My Nolan Press

-Able to produce larger prints on its flat bed, but also requiring finicky hand inking, my Nolan proof press doesn't get quite as much of a workout as the Craftsmen, but it's absolutely essential for books and art prints so I try to treat it well!
+Able to produce larger prints on its flat bed, but also requiring finicky hand inking, my Nolan proof press doesn't get quite as much of a workout as the C&P, but it's absolutely essential for books and art prints so I try to treat it well!

 I am an illustrator and printmaker living and working in Baltimore, Maryland.
 My shop opened in January of 2011.